NMillard/SimpleWebApps/src/DesignPatterns/CQRS/Mjukvare.Cqrs.WebApi/readme.md

 The read data is stored in a highly denormalized structure.
 The purpose is to tailor the read models to the interfaces and display requirements.

+To create effective materialized views, you need to profile your data.
+This involves:
+- Understand the data structure.
+- Analyze data volume.
+- Identify data relationships.
+- Assess data quality.
+- Capture data distribution.

 ## Data consistency

 Since the write and read models are separate, there will be a time when the two models are out of sync for a brief